-On the morning of 25 March 1931, a train was running along the Southern Railway between Chattanooga and Memphis.
-Riding on the roof of the train was a number of hobos both black and white.
+On the morning of 25 March 1931, a train was running along the Southern Railway between Chattanooga and Memphis where riding on its roof were a number of hobos both black and white.
 As it passed through Lookout Mountain a white boy stood on the hand of 18 year old Haywood Patterson almost knocking him from the train.
 According to Patterson the boy said to him, “This is a white man’s train, all you nigger bastards unload.
 But we weren’t going anywhere so there was a fight.
 We got the best of it and threw them off.”

 Riding the rails, though it was illegal, was the easiest way for poor Southerners to travel from town to town to look for work.
 It was also one of the few places where white and black people in the strictly segregated Deep South would come into regular contact with one another on relatively equal terms.
 It was a tough life and violence was not uncommon though it was rare for the different races to come to blows.
-Even so, it seemed like just another fight, but it wasn’t to be so.
+Even so, it seemed like just another fight.

-The train was due to stop at the small town of Paint Rock, Alabama.
-Long before it arrived however news of the fight had already reached the town and a gang of white men armed with guns and clubs had gathered ready to teach these black boys a lesson.
-Fortunately for the young men concerned the police were also on the scene and as soon as the train stopped they were arrested and spirited away before the lynching that some certainly intended could occur.
+The train was due to stop at the small town of Paint Rock, Alabama, but long before it arrived news of the fight had already reached the town and a gang of white men armed with guns and clubs had gathered ready to teach these black boys a lesson.
+Fortunately for the young men concerned the police were also on the scene and as soon as the train stopped they were arrested and spirited away before any lynching could occur.

 As the boys were being taken away two young white women emerged from the train.
 They were 21 year old Victoria Price and her friend 17 year old Ruby Bates.
 With their hair tied back and dressed in dirty overalls both were mistaken at first for boys

-They appeared to be unlikely friends.
-Ruby Bates was very feminine, softly spoken, and almost shy in manner.
-Victoria Price was the opposite she had already been twice married, was as tough as old boots, and wasn’t afraid to speak her mind.
+They appeared to be unlikely friends, Ruby Bates was very feminine, softly spoken, and almost shy in manner while Victoria Price was the opposite, twice married, tough as old boots, and not afraid to speak her mind.
 Both women had worked in the Textile Mills of Huntsville, Alabama, but the economic depression had forced wages so low that they had been forced to move to the poor black neighbourhood of town and had been reduced to selling sex to both white and black men to support themselves.

 As the boys, Clarence Norris (19) Andy Wright (19) Haywood Patterson (18) Olen Montgomery (17) Willie Roberson (16) Ozie Powell (16) Charlie Weems (16) Eugene Williams (13) and Roy Wright (13) were taken to the jail in nearby Scottsboro news began to circulate that Victoria Price and Ruby Bates had accused them of rape, and the news travelled fast.